PostHog/posthog.com/contents/docs/cdp/databricks.md

 ### Limitations

-The Databricks Export app cannot currently sync historic data, or change the frequency with which it pushes data to PostHog.
+We cannot currently sync historic data, or change the frequency with which it pushes data to PostHog.

 Interesting in contributing to the app to remove these limitations?
 Check [the GitHub repo](https://github.com/posthog/posthog-databricks-plugin)!